-A Career Day is a highly-structured Career Awareness activity in which business partners from a variety of companies come together at a school to share information about their company, their job, and the education and skills that are required for success in their career.
+A Career Day is a highly structured Career Awareness activity in which business partners from a variety of companies come together at the school or online to share information about their company, their job, and the education and skills that are required for success in their career.

 Designed to meet specific learning objectives, a Career Day helps students connect what they’re learning in school with the workplace.
 They listen to speakers or navigate the event independently, seeking information about the industry and the career options it provides.
 They also learn about the education required for entry into the industry and participating business’s role in the local economy.

 Sustaining and growing Career Days and all other Work-Based Learning activities depend on maintaining positive relationships with the participating employers.
 These employers should be treated as valued customers and partners with frequent check-ins to address participation needs as they arise.

 Career Days are one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City schools.

 *In New York State, this includes certified work-based learning coordinators and others who facilitate, arrange and support work-based learning activities for students.